 If you’re still interested in building a niche website and understanding how Google works today, I advise you follow my progress on Niche Site Duel 2.0.
 Thank you!

 This backlinking strategy is modeled after Joseph Archibald’s strategy he generously shared free to the public in his 40 Day Challenge on the Warrior Forum.
 He was able to rank a fairly competitive niche in the top 5 in Google within 40 days.

 (For everyone’s convenience, he has also since published The 40 Day Challenge eBook, which is a lot easier to read than the 1200+ posts on the Warrior Forum.
 Check out his sample chapter here.)

 He’s taken it upon himself to be totally active here on SPI and respond to everyone’s questions and concerns about the backlinking strategy on my blog, which just shows what kind of guy he is.
 If you use this strategy, be sure to thank Joseph sometime.

 ***Note: This strategy still works even after Google’s latest Panda and Penguin updates, with a few minor things that we must pay attention to.
 Building links in a more natural manner is more important than ever, so there are a couple of things to consider:

-2. I use this strategy still and it works, however if you use ONLY this strategy, the success rate is much lower by itself than it was before Google’s updates.
+2. I use this strategy still and it works.
+However, if you use ONLY this strategy, the success rate is much lower by itself than it was before Google’s updates.
 I use this as a base strategy to start out with and do several other techniques on top of it for maximum results.
-This can include guest posting, social media links (from your own account and others – write stuff that’s sharable!), and YouTube videos.
-I’m seeing great results from YouTube videos, even though they are no-follow links – they are still powerful (links in description).
+This can include guest posting, social media links (from your own account and others—write stuff that’s shareable!), and YouTube videos.
+I’m seeing great results from YouTube videos, even though they are no-follow links.
+They are still powerful! (links in description)